 After exhausting your recovery options through auto insurance, you can file a personal injury case if you have outstanding damages that have yet to be repaid.
-An experienced attorney is essential for this, and it’s likely they will uncover avenues of recovery you did not know were available to you at first.
+An experienced attorney in Boulder, CO, is essential for this, and it’s likely they will uncover avenues of recovery you did not know were available to you at first.
 Under Colorado law, you have the right to seek compensation for economic damages, including your medical expenses, property losses, and the income you are unable to earn following your accident.

 You also have the right to claim pain and suffering compensation, but this is capped by state law in most claims.
 Other variables may also influence your final case award, such as the nature of the behavior that caused your accident and whether you bear partial fault.
 Ultimately, every truck accident victim will have a unique experience in their recovery efforts, but with the right attorney, you can maximize your recovery to the fullest extent possible under the law.